victims | shooters | columbine high | 4-20-1999 | aftermath | reports | media | sitemap | donate

 • Creative writing report 1, 2

-• Teacher's response 1, 2
+• Teacher's statement to police 1, 2

-The first page of Dylan Klebold's 1997 journal begins with a preface he wrote: "Fact: People are so unaware... well, Ignorance is bliss I guess... that would explain my depression."
+The first written page of Dylan Klebold's 1997 journal, written was written on March 31, begins with a preface he wrote: "Fact: People are so unaware... well, Ignorance is bliss I guess... that would explain my depression."

-There were about 8 pages found in his notebook, apparently written the day before the assault on the school.
+There were about eight pages found in his notebook, apparently written the day before the assault on the school.
 One portion read: "About 26.5 hours from now the judgement will begin.
 Difficult but not impossible, necessary, nervewracking & fun.
 What fun is life without a little death?
 It's interesting, when i'm in my human form, knowing i'm going to die.
 Everything has a touch of triviality to it."

 There were a few more pages of drawings and writings included in the notebook, all notes about the coming shooting.